jecGrimm/GartenlaubeExtractor/README.md

 The optional argument `-p (fast|safe)` decides whether the text and metadata is stored after every subcategory (processing `safe`) or once after extracting the whole Gartenlaube (processing `fast`).
 The second option is faster but all information is lost if an error occurs.

+The optional argument `-s (int)` specifies the (inclusive) start index the script should run from.
+The default value is 0, i.e. the script start with the first journal (1853).

+The optional argument `-e (int|None)` specifies the (exclusive) end index at which the script should stop.
+The default value is None, i.e. the script stops at the last journal.

 ### Environment
 The packages needed to run the script are stored in the file `gartenlaube_environment.yml`.
 To create your own environment for this script, follow these steps: